lxjw/Real-time-Human-Fist-Tracking-Robot/README.md

 # Real-time Human Fist Tracking Robot
-Done in ACM project in collaboration with Manan Manan, Sai Pathuri, Daniel Zhang, and Gabriel Goetten Uses open source code fron Sunfounder and OpenCV
+Done in ACM project in collaboration with Manan Manan, Sai Pathuri, Daniel Zhang, Gabriel Goetten, and Sean Kennedy Uses open source code fron Sunfounder and OpenCV

 Purpose: Utilize a Haar-Cascade classifier to analyze and detect the position of a human fist in relation